The British Museum is committed to protecting your privacy and security.

 8.2.
 Payment security

 All electronic forms that ask you for your financial data will use the Secure Sockets Layer (SSL) protocol to encrypt the data between your browser and our servers.

 If you use a payment card to donate, to buy Membership or to purchase something from us online, we will pass your payment card details securely to our payment provider.
 We comply with the payment card industry data security standard (PCI-DSS) published by the PCI Security Standards Council.

 The British Museum premises are protected by CCTV and you may be recorded when you visit the Museum in Bloomsbury.
 We use CCTV to help provide a safe and secure environment for visitors, for our staff and for the collection and to prevent or detect crime.

-The system is managed in accordance with our standard operating procedures and with good practice guidance issued by the Information Commissioner's Office.
-CCTV images will only be accessed by authorised security staff and are stored for up to 30 days, unless flagged for review.
+All information is processed on our CCTV system in line with our CCTV Policy.
+The system is managed in accordance with our standard operating procedures and in line with good practice guidance issued by the Information Commissioner's Office.
+CCTV images will only be accessed by authorised security staff and are stored for up to 31 days, unless flagged for review.

 10.1.
 Where we store data

 We are wholly based in the UK.
 We will store your personal data within the United Kingdom, or on servers in a country with an adequacy regulation such as the European Economic Area.
 Where the Museum uses an organisation to process your data which is based outside of the UK and hasn't been awarded an adequacy regulation by the UK Government, we will enter into UK approved standard contractual clauses and ensure the security of the systems offer an adequate level of data protection.

 We will only retain your personal data for as long as it's required for the purposes for which we collected it.
 How long we keep your personal data for will depend on: